odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

         </group>
     </dashboard>

-In this example, we indicate that we're using the `pie_chart` widget with the `name` attribute, the ``title`` for the pie chart, and that we're grouping it by property type.
+In this example, we indicate that we're using the `pie_chart` widget with the `name` attribute and the ``title`` for the pie chart, and that we're grouping it by property type.

 .. exercise:: Add some pie charts.